 Hi friends!
 This past Friday I shared my bedroom makeover on Martha Stewarts Instagram (here, here and here).
 I took our small space and tried to create cozy, serene bedroom.
-We painted the wall Tricorn Black from Sherwin Williams.
-The gold sconces from Schoolhouse Electric pop against the black.
+The dark wall makes the gold sconces from Schoolhouse Electric pop against the black.

 I found some awesome vintage floral prints at a local antique shop, which look great against the black.
 Also, I love the grid pillow from Pencil Me In, sold on Society6.